MunskyGroup/FISH_Processing/README.md

 pip install Pygments
 ```

+# Using this repository

+Most codes are accessible as notebook scripts or executables.

+## To use the codes locally with an interactive environment, use the [notebooks folder](https://github.com/MunskyGroup/FISH_Processing/tree/main/notebooks)

+- To process images use the notebook [FISH pipeline](https://github.com/MunskyGroup/FISH_Processing/blob/main/notebooks/FISH_pipeline.ipynb)

+- After processing the images use the notebook [FISH pipeline](https://github.com/MunskyGroup/FISH_Processing/blob/main/notebooks/FISH_data_interpretaton.ipynb) to analyze multiple datasets

+## Executable codes are located in [cluster folder](https://github.com/MunskyGroup/FISH_Processing/tree/main/cluster)

+- A [Bash script](https://github.com/MunskyGroup/FISH_Processing/blob/main/cluster/runner.sh) is used to execute a [python script](https://github.com/MunskyGroup/FISH_Processing/blob/main/cluster/pipeline_executable.py) containing the image processing pipeline.
+Please adapt these scripts to your specific configuration and target folders.

 # Licenses for dependencies

-Please check this [file](https://github.com/MunskyGroup/FISH_Processing/blob/main/Licenses_Dependencies.md) with the licenses for BIG-FISH, Cellpose, and Pysmb.
+Please check this [file](https://github.com/MunskyGroup/FISH_Processing/blob/main/Licenses_Dependencies.md) with the licenses for BIG-FISH, Cellpose, and PySMB.

 # Citation